 Whether you're shopping for people who have diabetes or making your own wish list, keep your continued good diabetes management in mind.
-Keep the tech gifts, the DVDs, and the household decor, but ditch the sweet treats and check out these five diabetic-friendly holiday gift ideas instead:
+Keep the tech gifts, the DVDs, and the household decor, but ditch the sweet treats and check out these five diabetes-friendly holiday gift ideas instead:

 1. Warm clothing